kevinkarl22/jFullPageScroller/README.md

 `Note: The next part is not optional and must be set.`

-Inside the `<body>` tag again, create a parent div/section tag or any html container tag you preferred.
+Inside the `<body>` tag again, create a parent container, you can use any html container tag you preferred.
 You must add a `jfps-section-container` attribute in this tag.

 For example:
 ```html